kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 When Pods are created, they go to a queue and wait to be scheduled.
 The scheduler picks a Pod from the queue and tries to schedule it on a Node.
 If no Node is found that satisfies all the specified requirements of the Pod, preemption logic is triggered for the pending Pod.
-Let's call the pending pod P. Preemption logic tries to find a Node where removal of one or more Pods with lower priority than P would enable P to be scheduled on that Node.
+Let's call the pending Pod P. Preemption logic tries to find a Node where removal of one or more Pods with lower priority than P would enable P to be scheduled on that Node.
 If such a Node is found, one or more lower priority Pods get deleted from the Node.
 After the Pods are gone, P can be scheduled on the Node.

 ### User exposed information

-When Pod P preempts one or more pods on Node N, `nominatedNodeName` field of Pod P's status is set to the name of Node N. This field helps scheduler track resources reserved for Pod P and also gives users information about preemptions in their clusters.
+When Pod P preempts one or more Pods on Node N, `nominatedNodeName` field of Pod P's status is set to the name of Node N. This field helps scheduler track resources reserved for Pod P and also gives users information about preemptions in their clusters.

-Please note that Pod P is not necessarily scheduled on the "nominated Node".
+Please note that Pod P is not necessarily scheduled to the "nominated Node".
 After victim Pods are preempted, they get their graceful termination period.
 If another node becomes available while scheduler is waiting for the victim Pods to terminate, scheduler will use the other node to schedule Pod P. As a result `nominatedNodeName` and `nodeName` of Pod spec are not always the same.
-Also, if scheduler preempts pods on Node N, but then a higher priority Pod than Pod P arrives, scheduler may give Node N to the new higher priority Pod.
+Also, if scheduler preempts Pods on Node N, but then a higher priority Pod than Pod P arrives, scheduler may give Node N to the new higher priority Pod.
 In such a case, scheduler clears `nominatedNodeName` of Pod P. By doing this, scheduler makes Pod P eligible to preempt Pods on another Node.